luk-kop/event-reminder-celery/README.md

 ### Environment variables

-Event Reminder application depends on some specific environment variables.
+The **Event Reminder** application depends on some specific environment variables.
 To run application successfully the environment variables should be stored in `.env` file in the root application directory (`event-reminder` dir).

 ```